General

 guy" roles of TV cowboys.
 Even though our

-family lived in the suburbs, and we did not own
+family lived in the suburbs, and we didn't own

 horses until I was 15 years old, I had the burning